pingooio/pingoo/docs/geoip.md

 - `/etc/pingoo/geoip.mmdb(.zst)`
 - `/usr/share/pingoo/geoip.mmdb(.zst)`

-If no GeoIP database is found, then GeoIP is disabled and a warning message is displayed.

-GeoIP database records must have at least two fields:
+GeoIP database records must have at least the two following fields:
 - `country` a 2-letters `String`
 - `asn` an `uint32`

 You can download the latest GeoIP database that we provide for free here: [https://downloads.pingoo.io/geoip.mmdb.zst](https://downloads.pingoo.io/geoip.mmdb.zst)

-> Free geoip databases are roughly updated once a month.
+> Free geoip databases are updated roughly once a month.
 Please feel free to [contact us](/contact) if you need a database updated daily.

 ## Database compression